Have You or a Loved One Had a Mesothelioma Misdiagnosis?

 If you or a family member has suffered because of a doctor’s improper or missed diagnosis of mesothelioma, you may be able to recover your past and future medical expenses, lost income, and compensation for your pain and suffering, diminished quality of life or reduced lifespan, disability, and more.
-Please contact Munley Law today to speak with a mesothelioma misdiagnosis attorney or call us at (855) 866-5529.
+Please contact Munley Law Personal Injury Attorneys today to speak with a mesothelioma misdiagnosis attorney or call us at [phone-number].
 We have offices conveniently located in Scranton, Wilkes-Barre, Philadelphia, and Carbondale, PA.

 A layer of specialized cells – known as mesothelial cells – lines the inside of the chest, abdomen, heart and the other surfaces of most of our internal organs.
 Mesothelium, the lining formed by the cells, generates a lubricating fluid that allows our internal organs to move.

 There are two main types of mesothelioma:

 - Pleural mesothelioma – This type forms in the chest cavity.
 About three out of every four mesothelioma cases involve this area of the body.

 - Peritoneal mesothelioma – The cancer originates in the abdominal cavity